 THE GUARDIANSHIP APPLICATION

 A family member, friend or interested party (the “applicant”) files an Application for Appointment of Permanent Guardian.
 The application is usually filed in the county where the proposed ward resides.
 Along with the application, the applicant must provide documentation of a thorough examination performed within the past four months by a physician licensed in Texas.
-If the proposed ward’s alleged incapacity results from intellectual disability, the proposed ward shall be examined by a physician or a psychologist licensed in this state or certified by the Texas Department of Mental Health and Mental Retardation to perform the examination, unless there is written documentation filed with the court that shows that the proposed ward has been examined according to the rules adopted by the Texas Department of Mental Health and Mental Retardation not earlier than 24 months before the date of a hearing to appoint a guardian for the proposed ward.
-The physician or psychologist shall conduct the examination according to the rules adopted by the Texas Department of Mental Health and Mental Retardation and shall submit written findings and recommendations to the court.
+If the proposed ward’s alleged incapacity results from mental retardation, a psychologist certified by the Texas Department of Mental Health and Mental Retardation may provide the medical evidence if the examination was performed within six months before the hearing date.
 In certain cases, the physician or psychologist may be asked to testify as to the nature and degree of the proposed ward’s incapacity.

 The application usually contains the following information: